 wonderful things they have yet to explore.

-We shouldn’t be afraid to show them what we
+You shouldn’t be afraid to show them what you

 are doing.
 They might find it boring and loose